vulchivijay/simple-custom-dropdown/README.md

 Multi-level (nested) lists
 --------------------------

-`custom-dropdown` supports nested option trees.
+`simple-custom-dropdown` supports nested option trees.
 Each option can include a `children` array with more options.
 Keyboard support includes ArrowRight to open a child sublist and ArrowLeft to go back to the parent.

 Example: